YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 ---

 ## Biography
 My name is Yingtao Luo (Ying-Tao Luo).
 I am a Graduate MS Student in Computer Science at the University of Washington.
 I am a professional member of ACM.
 My research interests include data mining, machine learning, causal inference, etc. I am fortunate to work as full-time intern with Prof. Jun Zhu at Tsinghua University and Prof. Tie-Yan Liu at Microsoft Research during the COVID-19 pandamic.
 Please feel free to contact me at yl3851@uw.edu (till July 2022) and yingtaol@andrew.cmu.edu (after August 2022).
+I am actively looking for research internships and collaborations.

 ## Research Interest
 Data Mining, Machine Learning, Causal Inference and Applications.